-- 4. Troy University Letter of Recommendation The Letter of Recommendation form is located online at http://troy.troy.edu/graduatestudies/grsform.html Or a print copy will be provided in the application package.
-The following items must be addressed in the letter of recommendation: the recommender's name, organization, position or title, telephone or email, how long and in what capacity the recommender has known the applicant and the recommender must identify key characteristics that the candidate possesses (e.g. leadership, communication, knowledge, creativity, reliability, ability to communicate in writing, initiative, ability to get along with others, scholarly potential). - Satisfactory score on the graduate admission examination (Contact the Troy University International Admissions office or an International Troy University site office near you for more information).
+4. Troy University Letter of Recommendation

+The Letter of Recommendation form is located online at http://troy.troy.edu/graduatestudies/grsform.html or a print copy will be provided in the application package.
+The following items must be addressed in the letter of recommendation: the recommender's name, organization, position or title, telephone or email, how long and in what capacity the recommender has known the applicant and the recommender must identify key characteristics that the candidate possesses (e.g. leadership, communication, knowledge, creativity, reliability, ability to communicate in writing, initiative, ability to get along with others, scholarly potential).

-- 6. Satisfactory score on the Test of English as a Foreign Language (TOEFL) score of 197 (Internet Based Test), 527 (Paper test) or a score of 6.0 on the International English language Testing System (IELTS).
+- Satisfactory score on the graduate admission examination (Contact the Troy University International Admissions office or an International Troy University site office near you for more information). - 6.
+Satisfactory score on the Test of English as a Foreign Language (TOEFL) of 193 (computer-based test), 523 (written test), or 70 (internet-based test) or a score of 6.0 on the International English Language Testing System (IELTS).
 Note: The TOEFL is waived as an admission requirement for foreign students who hold the baccalaureate or equivalent degree from a regionally accredited United States of America university or a country whose language of instruction was English. - 7.
 A detailed statement of financial status showing that adequate financial resources are ensured.
 Non U.S. citizens (and immediate family members) who are members of allied military forces or civilian agencies assigned to U.S. military installations are exempt from providing financial statements or TOEFL scores provided that their proficiency in English is certified in writing by an appropriate U.S. military official.
 Such a statement of financial status is required only for those international students seeking a J-1 or F-1 student visa.